 Many people look forward to the day they retire, but retirement also brings with it many changes and adjustments.
 If you are married these adjustments will take place in your relationship.
 Some couples have drifted apart during their marriage and only realise this when they have retired as they have been concentrating on their careers or families.
 Couples may discover that they no longer have things in common as they spend more time together.
 Even couples that are happy may find adjusting difficult.

 Communication is Vital

 Discuss what you both want from your retirement.
-One of you may want to travel extensively while the other may want to spend their retirement relaxing at home, playing the mobile pokies NZ has to offer.
+One of you may want to travel extensively while the other may want to spend their retirement relaxing at home, playing the actual cash online pokies has to offer.
 You should also talk about the amount of time you would both like to spend with your family and if you would like to try out new hobbies and interests or maybe do volunteer work.

 You should both discuss how much time you would like to spend with each other.
 You will find out that there are things you enjoy doing together and things you enjoy doing alone or with friends.
 It is important to work out how much time you will devote to other activities.
 Having some time apart to enjoy your own interests and activities does not mean that you do not love each other, it is a great way of having a healthy relationship.
 You should never assume that you would be included in your spouse’s social circles and neither should either of you feel it necessary to spend less time with your friends

 Your roles may change.
 If one retires first that become the primary homemaker and when the other retires these roles may be reversed.
 It is good to discuss this before either of you retires.